 Under the Swedes, Gustavia was a thriving neutral, free port.
 The city attracted traders from around the globe and had a population double that of today.
 During this time, the Swedes built many of the architectural gems that remain.

-Gustavia today is a mix of upmarket designer boutiques, glittering jewelry stores, cafes, restaurants and restored wooden and stone buildings from the Swedish era.
+Gustavia today is a mix of upmarket designer boutiques, glittering jewellery stores, cafes, restaurants and restored wooden and stone buildings from the Swedish era.

 Around the Island

 With Gustavia being the only town, the rest of the island is comprised of small villages lining beaches nestled in picturesque coves and bays.
 With a rental car you can drive around the entire island in 2-hours.
 A more relaxed tour would take a full day.

 Located in the north-western part of the island, this crescent shaped beach offers calm waters and good snorkeling.
 It’s a 20-min walk down to the beach from the main road.
 There are no facilities so you will need to carry all your own food/ drinks in with you.